peaBerberian/paul-envs.sh/README.md

 -  **Easy to use**: I made it compatible with MacOS, Linux and Windows, with automatic x86_64 or arm64 container creation depending on the host.

-   The script also guides you when you call any command without argument.
+   The `paul-envs` binary also guides you when you call any command without argument.

 ## Comparison with other similar tools